Chart Color Schemes

 AreaSearch assessment of residential development activity positions Burnside among the top 25% of areas assessed nationwide

 Burnside has recorded approximately 69 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 349 homes have been approved, with an additional 13 approved so far in FY26.
-On average, about 2.6 people per year have moved to the area for each new home constructed during this period, indicating solid demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25349 homes were approved, with an additional 23 approved so far in FY-26.
+On average, 2.6 people moved to the area per new home constructed over these five years, indicating solid demand that supports property values.

-New homes are being built at an average expected construction cost of $573,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
-In FY26, there have been $8.0 million in commercial approvals, indicating limited focus on commercial development.
-Compared to Greater Melbourne, Burnside shows substantially reduced construction activity, with 55.0% below the regional average per person.
+New homes are being built at an average expected construction cost of $446,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
+This year, there have been $8.0 million in commercial approvals, indicating limited focus on commercial development.
+Compared to Greater Melbourne, Burnside shows substantially reduced construction, with 55.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties.
-However, developer confidence in the area is strong, reflected by the national average level being well above average.
+Nationally, this level is well above average, reflecting strong developer confidence in the area.

-Recent development has been entirely comprised of detached houses, preserving Burnside's suburban nature and attracting space-seeking buyers.
+Recent development has been entirely comprised of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.
 With around 117 people per dwelling approval, Burnside shows characteristics of a growth area.
-Future projections estimate that Burnside will add approximately 3,472 residents by the year 2041.
-Development is keeping pace with projected growth, though increasing competition among buyers can be expected as the population expands.
+According to the latest AreaSearch quarterly estimate, Burnside is projected to add 3,364 residents by 2041.
+Development is keeping pace with projected growth, though increasing competition among buyers may result as the population expands.

 Frequently Asked Questions - Development